paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-222-independent-cost-estimation-and-cost-analysis.md

   (A) in advance of—

-    (i) any decision to grant milestone approval pursuant to section 4251 or 4252 of this title;
+    (i) any decision to grant milestone approval pursuant to [section 4252 of this title](./chapter-322-major-systems-and-major-defense-acquisition-programs-generally.md#section-4252);

     (ii) any decision to enter into low-rate initial production or full-rate production;

-    (iii) any certification under [section 4376 of this title](./chapter-325-cost-growth-unit-cost-reports-nunn-mccurdy.md#section-4376);
+    (iii) any certification under [section 4376 of this title](./chapter-325-cost-growth-unit-cost-reports-nunn-mccurdy.md#section-4376); and

-    (iv) any report under section 2445c(f) 11 See References in Text note below. of this title; and

-    (v) any decision to enter into a contract in connection with a military construction project of a value greater than $500,000,000; and
+    (iv) any decision to enter into a contract in connection with a military construction project of a value greater than $500,000,000; and

   (B) at any other time considered appropriate by the Director, upon the request of the Under Secretary of Defense for Acquisition and Sustainment, or upon the request of the milestone decision authority;